roman-milk/roman-milk.github.io/teacher-undressed.md

   'You can both fix something to eat,' he told them.

   Watching them scuttle out, hurrying to the kitchen to please him, was fascinating.
 Vicky's breasts were very firm, and bounced delightfully.
 He wondered if she was ready to let him fondle them.
-Report_Story #1